- Focus and scope

 Online submissions Indexed Peer review process

-All articles submitted to the Ecuadorian Journal of Science, Research and Innovation are subject to evaluation by academic, national and international peers, experts in the subject, under the modality of double-blind (double-blind peer-review), in which anonymity has preserved both authors and reviewers.
+All articles submitted to the Ecuadorian Science Journal are subject to evaluation by academic, national and international peers, experts in the subject, under the modality of double-blind (double-blind peer-review), in which anonymity has preserved both authors and reviewers.
 Prior to the referee evaluation, the articles are subjected to plagiarism analysis using the iThenticate tool, being 5% the maximum allowed similarities with other sources.

 Peer evaluation process phases

 Phase 1.
-The editor reviews the articles received by the Ecuadorian Journal of Science, Research and Innovation; who will carry out the first evaluation to verify that they comply with the journal's policies and guidelines for authors.
+The editor reviews the articles received by the Ecuadorian Science Journal; who will carry out the first evaluation to verify that they comply with the journal's policies and guidelines for authors.
 The articles that meet are reviewed by the editorial committee to evaluate the quality of the content and relevance of the work according to the theme of the magazine.

 Phase 2.
 It is sent the article to the evaluating peers, the possible conclusions of the evaluation by the protocols are modifications three: publish the article without changes, publish the article with changes or not publish the article.
 The authors have a period of 30 business days to perform the first review of each article; 20 business days for the second review (after the authors' arrangements) and 10 business days for the rest of the reviews.
-The authors have a period of 20 business days to make their corrections and send the article to Ecuadorian Journal of Science, Research and Innovation.
+The authors have a period of 20 business days to make their corrections and send the article to the Ecuadorian Science Journal.

 Phase 3.
 The Editorial Committee makes the decision to publish the articles or not, based on the results of the evaluations carried out by the assigned arbitrators.
 In case there are contradictions in the evaluations regarding the publication of an article, the Editorial Committee will send the article to a third arbitrator and will favor the two evaluations that have the same concept regarding the publication of the article.